What is the difference between baking soda and baking powder?

 You might have noticed that recipes call for less baking soda than the amount of baking powder.
 That is because baking soda is about 3-4 times more powerful than baking powder.

 You can use baking soda not only as a chemical leavener for baking but also for a lot of other uses.
-A few examples where baking soda is used – as a natural cleaner, to wash clothes, whiten teeth, to treat nail infections.
+A few examples where baking soda is used – as a natural cleaner, to wash clothes, whiten teeth, and to treat nail infections.

 What is baking powder?